 It was found that almost one-quarter of 20-year-olds used cannabis at least occasionally (Figure T1.1.3.4), with 6% stating that they used cannabis once per week.
-Differences in the percentage of young adults taking cannabis occasionally or more often were observed in terms of both sex and parental education: a greater proportion of men took cannabis regularly (29% vs 18% of women), as did a greater proportion of 20-year-olds whose parents had higher levels of education (degree or more, 28%, vs lower second level or less, 19%).
+Differences in the percentage of young adults taking cannabis occasionally or more often were observed in terms of both sex and parental education: a greater proportion of men took cannabis regularly (29% versus 18% of women), as did a greater proportion of 20-year-olds whose parents had higher levels of education (degree or more, 28%, versus lower second level or less, 19%).

-Figure T1.1.3.4 Percentage of 20-year-olds who took cannabis occasionally or more than once per week, according to key background characteristics, 2018-2019 cannabis users at age 20.
-In addition, they were more than twice as likely to be occasional users (34% vs 12%) and were also more likely to use more than once a week (16% vs 1%).
+Figure T1.1.3.4 Percentage of 20-year-olds who took cannabis occasionally or more than once per week, according to key background characteristics, 2018-2019 Source: GUI Ireland (2021)

-Source: GUI Ireland, 2021

 Prior experience with drugs was also found to be related to current cannabis use (see Figure T1.1.3.5).
-Young adults who had already tried cannabis by age 17/18 were more likely to be current
+Young adults who had already tried cannabis by age 17-18 years were more likely to be current cannabis users at age 20 years.
+In addition, they were more than twice as likely to be occasional users (34% versus 12%) and were also more likely to use more than once per week (16% versus 1%).

-Figure T1.1.3.5 Status regarding cannabis use at age 20, based on cannabis use at age 17/18, 2018-2019 $^{14}$
+Figure T1.1.3.5 Status regarding cannabis use at age 20 years, based on cannabis use at age 17-18 years, 2018-19

-Source: GUI Ireland, 2021
+Source: GUI Ireland (2021)